rogerboesch/pitrex-chess/README.md

 # PiTrex chess

-This is an early stage and "brute force" port of chess to the PiTrex.
+This is work in progress version of chess for the PiTrex.

+![Chess][lassets/chess.png]
 Next steps are:

 - Baremetal support added, thanks Malban!
 [04-12-21]